Celebrating Black History in fashion Fashion Designers Pure Gazelle

 3. Design Aesthetics

-• She is known for great craftsmanship and simplifying the shapes and busyness that was trending from Europe.
+• She is known for her great craftsmanship and for simplifying the shapes and busyness that was trending in Europe.

 • This style of fashion departed from the traditional Victorian Era and began to establish American fashion.